April 2, 2013, John A. Pettis, Jr. was elected to serve as the Oklahoma City

-A community volunteer and advocate, Councilman John A. Pettis Jr. has spearheaded significant social and political change locally and nationally.
+A community volunteer and advocate, Councilman Pettis has spearheaded significant social and political change locally and nationally.
 Born and raised in Oklahoma City, Councilman Pettis is a third -generation elected official.
-Councilman Pettis’s Uncle, the Late Honorable John B. White, served as a member of the Oklahoma State House of Representatives and Pettis’s Dad, Honorable John A. Pettis, served as City Councilman and Mayor of El Reno, Oklahoma.
+Councilman Pettis’s uncle, the late Honorable John B. White, served as a member of the Oklahoma State House of Representatives and Pettis’s dad, the Honorable John A. Pettis, served as City Councilman and Mayor of El Reno.

-For the past several years, Councilman Pettis has been serving as the Chair of the Central Oklahoma Workforce Investment Board Youth Council (Workforce Oklahoma), an organization that develops comprehensive strategies that ensure youth acquire the education, vocational skills, and moral support they need to reach their full potential and find success in the labor market.
+Councilman Pettis served as the Chairman of the Central Oklahoma Workforce Investment Board Youth Council (Workforce Oklahoma), an organization that develops comprehensive strategies that ensure youth acquire the education, vocational skills and moral support they need to reach their full potential and find success in the labor market.
 Under his leadership, thousands of adolescents were helped by the program and received the skills needed to find work as they transitioned into adulthood.